The RealFlight G4 RC flight simulator

 Above: screenshot shows the realism of flying at a photo-based field.

-What makes the RealFlight rc flight simulator so great, apart from the realism and accuracy of the models, is the ease of use and set-up.
-Included in the package is a 4 CD set, and installation onto the computer is merely a case of inserting the first CD, and following the on-screen instructions to replace each CD with the succeeding one when prompted.
+What makes the RealFlight rc flight simulator so great, apart from the realism and accuracy of the aircraft, is the ease of use and set-up.
+Included in the package is a 4 CD set, and installation onto the computer is merely a case of inserting the first disc, then following the on-screen instructions to replace each CD with the succeeding one when prompted.

 Once all data is loaded, plug in the Interlink Elite controller interface which, incidentally, is manufactured by Futaba, and away you go!